cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 [noinit] [volatile] var <variable1> [= <initial value>] [, <variable2> [= <initial value>] ... ];
 ```

 When an initial value is provided, it is assigned to the variable at the moment of the declaration.
-Any expression can be used as the initial value, even function calls.
+Any expression can be used as the initial value, including function calls.

 When declaring global variables, these additional modifiers can be used: